 In this article, we will cover:

 ClickOps is the term used to describe the manual management of IT infrastructure from the UI, by clicking into the portal to achieve a desired behavior (create/edit/delete resources).
-One may argue this process is enough for a small architecture that needs to be deployed, but there actually are some big issues with starting like this: you cannot easily scale and replicate your configuration
+This process might be enough for a small architecture that needs to be deployed, but starting like this raises some big issues: You cannot easily scale and replicate your configuration.

-Imagine you are creating an EC2 Instance inside AWS.
-By using ClickOps, you are going to create it way faster than you would normally do it through Infrastructure as Code.
-But what happens if you need to create 10 EC2 instances?
+Imagine you are creating an EC2 instance inside AWS.
+Using ClickOps, you will create it much faster than you would normally through IaC.
+But what happens if you need to create ten EC2 instances?
 What about 100 EC2 instances?

-Let’s suppose it takes an engineer approximately two minutes to create an EC2 through the portal.
-For 100 instances, this will take a little over three hours, and maybe some can be ok with that.
-These 100 instances will also need to reside in a network, they will require security groups, maybe some EBS storage, and other things that will again take a lot of time to configure.
+Let’s suppose an engineer takes approximately two minutes to create an EC2 through the portal.
+For 100 instances, this will take a little over three hours, and maybe that is acceptable for some.
+These 100 instances will also need to reside in a network.
+They will require security groups, maybe some EBS storage, and other items that will also take considerable time to configure.

-Doing this manually is very error-prone, as our attention span cannot keep up with the large number of things that we have to do.
-By using Terraform, you can easily define all of these components as code, validate the code, plan to see what is going to happen, and in the end, deploy all resources in one go.
+Doing this manually is very error-prone because attention spans cannot manage the large number of things that have to be done.
+By using Terraform, you can easily define all of these components as code, validate the code, plan what will happen, and ultimately deploy all resources in one go.
 Apart from that, you can easily scale and replicate your configuration without spending too much time.

 Terraform is stateful, tracking the state of the infrastructure by comparing the current defined IaC configuration and a state file it generates after a Terraform run.
 This introduces a layer of complexity because you need to manage this state file.

-If organizations use a combination of IaC and ClickOps, they will introduce Drift and sometimes even break their infrastructure resources.
-So if you are getting into IaC, and you should really do, forget about ClickOps.
+If organizations use a combination of IaC and ClickOps, they will introduce drift and sometimes even break their infrastructure resources.
+So if you are getting into IaC, forget about ClickOps.

 Providers